 The city of Buenos Aires, popularly referred to as the Paris of South America, is the capital of Argentina.
 The name Buenos Aires means ‘fair winds,’ or ‘good air.’
 But Fair Winds, meaning ‘good weather,’ was the intended meaning by the area’s founders.

-Argentina is the second largest country in South American, and Buenos Aires is located along the western shore of the Río de la Plata near the east coast of the country (at a distance of about 150 miles from the Atlantic Ocean).
+Argentina is the second largest country in South America, and Buenos Aires is located along the western shore of the Río de la Plata near the east coast of the country (at a distance of about 150 miles from the Atlantic Ocean).
 Buenos Aires is one of the most important ports of South America.
 The city is one of the most visited cities in Latin America and is also known for its high quality of life.
 It has the highest domestic income levels of the entire continent.